sy-wwww/elliptical-test/README.md

 # Code for Testing Elliptical Models in High Dimensions

+For details on the methodology, refer to the paper on arXiv: https://arxiv.org/abs/2408.05514.
 The contents of the 'level' and 'power' directories of the reproducibility materials are described below.

 ## Level